williamoverton/FlightPath-Docs/docs/routing/advanced-routing.md

 # Advanced Routing

-Flight Path offers some more advanced routing options which as explained below.
+Flight Path offers some more advanced routing options which are explained below.

 ## Wildcards